Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Threats to Validity

-\textbf{Adequacy of evaluation metrics for logging quality.} A potential threat to construct validity lies in whether the chosen evaluation metrics fully capture the quality of generated logging statements.
-These metrics primarily assess syntactic similarity to ground-truth logs (e.g., ROUGE-L for text similarity and correctness of logging location (PA).
-However, high-quality logging statements must also provide actionable insights for developers, such as facilitating debugging or system monitoring, which may not be fully reflected by these metrics.
-For instance, a generated log might score high on ROUGE-L due to textual similarity but fail to capture critical runtime context (e.g., omitting key variables or using an inappropriate verbosity level).
-To mitigate this, we incorporated the LLM-as-a-judge approach to assess overall quality holistically.
-Nevertheless, future work could include developer-centric evaluations, such as user studies, to validate the practical utility of generated logs. \textbf{Representativeness of the LLM judger result.} The use of an LLM to evaluate the quality of generated logging statements introduces a construct validity threat if the LLM’s judgments do not align with human developer preferences.
+The use of an LLM to evaluate the quality of generated logging statements introduces a construct validity threat if the LLM’s judgments do not align with human developer preferences.
 While the LLM-as-a-judge approach has shown promise in software engineering tasks~\cite{wang2025can}, its scoring may not fully capture nuanced aspects of log quality, such as clarity, relevance to specific debugging scenarios, or adherence to project-specific logging conventions.
 Misalignment between LLM and human judgments could lead to over- or underestimation of SOLM performance.
 Therefore, incorporating human evaluations or domain-specific rubrics in future work could enhance the alignment between the LLM judger and practical logging needs.